PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 ### Atomic Weapons Stir Monsters

-In 1953, seven years after the atomic bomb was dropped, the film *The Beast from 20,000 Fathoms* was released—an adaptation of Ray Bradbury’s story “The Fog Horn”.
+1. In 1953, seven years after the atomic bomb was dropped, the film <a href="/library/the-beast-from-20000-fathoms-1953/" target="_blank">The Beast from 20,000 Fathoms</a> was released—an adaptation of Ray Bradbury’s story “The Fog Horn”.
 This became the first film about monsters awakened by nuclear weapons testing.

-In 1954, in Japan, a country that had recently experienced weapons of mass destruction, Godzilla was born, inspired by the 1953 film.
+2. In 1954, in Japan, a country that had recently experienced weapons of mass destruction, <a href="/library/godzilla-1954/" target="_blank">Godzilla</a> was born, inspired by the 1953 film.

-Some time would pass before the *Fallout* game series, known for its cynical dark humor, introduced a portable launcher firing nuclear warheads called the “Fat Man”.
+3. Some time would pass before the *Fallout* game series, known for its cynical dark humor, introduced a portable launcher firing nuclear warheads called the “Fat Man”.

 Let’s get in the time machine and speed away from the nuclear arms race to… where?
 Back home, to 2024?
 No way.
 I said far away\!